odoo/documentation/content/applications/inventory_and_mrp/barcode/setup/software.rst

 Barcode Formats
 ===============

-Most retail products use EAN-13 barcodes.
-They cannot be made up without proper authorization.
-You must pay the International Article Numbering Association a fee in exchange for an EAN code sequence.
+Most retail products use EAN-13 barcodes, also known as GTIN (Global Trade Identification Numbers).
+GTIN are used by companies to uniquely identify their products and services.
+While GTIN and UPC are often used synonymously, GTIN refers to the number a barcode represents, while UPC refers to the barcode itself.
+More information about GTIN can be found on the GS1 website.

+In order to create GTIN for items, a company must have a GS1 Company Prefix.
+This prefix is the number that will appear at the beginning of each GTIN, and will identify the company as the owner of the barcode any the products it appears on.
+To learn more about GS1 Company Prefixes, or purchase a license for a prefix, visit the GS1 Company Prefix page.

-Still, as Odoo supports any string as a barcode, you can always define your own barcode format for internal use.
+Odoo users are able to use GTIN barcodes to identify their products.
+However, since Odoo supports any numeric string as a barcode, it is also possible to define a custom barcode for internal use.